magento/devdocs/src/guides/v2.4/ext-best-practices/phpstorm/run-configuration.md

 *  *{{site.data.var.uct}} (UCT) executable*: Path where the {{site.data.var.uct}} executable script is located.
 Determined by the `bin/uct` path from the {{site.data.var.uct}} source root directory.
 *  *Project root*: Current PHPStorm plugin root directory.
-*  *Path*: Path to analise.
-Allows to restrict the search to a specific folder.
+*  *Path*: Path to analize.
+Restricts the search to a specific folder.
 This is an optional field.
 *  *Coming version*: The {{site.data.var.ee}} targeted version.
 *  *Min issue level*: The minimum issue level to show in the report.
 Default is [WARNING].
 This is an optional field.
 *  *Ignore current version compatibility issues*: use this option when you do not want to include known critical issues, errors and warnings in your {{site.data.var.uct}} report.
 This is an optional field.